-For large productions head to Lonsdale St. Studio located in Braddon or Lobbyxchange near the Canberra CBD, for portraiture go to Wilomark Imagery in Fyshwick, and for large space (big enough to drive a car into!) as well as photography, videography and audio recording, come see us at the Futuretheory Studio in Beard (opening in April 2021) or at Fyshwick (open now).
+For large productions head to Lonsdale St. Studio located in Braddon or Lobbyxchange near the Canberra CBD, for portraiture go to Wilomark Imagery in Fyshwick, and for large space (big enough to drive a car into!) as well as photography, videography and audio recording, come see us at the Futuretheory Studio in Beard (opening in April 2021).

 What to look for when hiring a studio